 - And this is how we got the highest optimization value of Total Yield considering all the constraints.

-Example 2: Optimizing Investment Portfolio Based on Auto Loans
+2. Optimizing Investment Portfolio Based on Auto Loans with Excel Solver

 Now we have solved a problem related to optimizing the Investment amount while trying to maximize the Total Yield value.
 In the next example, we will try to minimize the Auto Loan in contrast to the Total Yield in the previous example.